Reviewing and keeping a record Reasonable adjustments at work

 • they're managing a disability that gets worse over time

-To make sure the most appropriate adjustments are in place, anyone with reasonable adjustments should talk with their manager regularly, for example every 6 months or if something changes.
+To make sure the most appropriate adjustments are in place, anyone with reasonable adjustments should talk with their manager regularly.
+For example, this could be every 6 months or if something changes.

 Keeping a record